Bio & Incident Details

 The subject who shot Trooper Butterfield was convicted of first degree murder in February 2014 and faces a sentence of life without parole.
 After sentencing he was transferred to the Michigan Department of Corrections where he attempted suicide by hanging himself with his bed sheets.
 He was found unresponsive in his cell and transferred to a local hospital where he was declared brain dead and died three days later.
 The female accomplice was convicted of accessory after the fact and sentenced to two to five years.

 Trooper Butterfield was a U.S. Army veteran and had served with the Michigan State Police for 14 years.
-He is survived by his fiancee and his father.
+He is survived by his fiancee, father, and stepmother.